 Want more dumplings?
 Check out the best dumpling restaurants in Melbourne.
 Need to keep things cheap and cheerful?
 Try one of Melbourne's best eats under $20.
 After brunch?
 Check out the best breakfasts in Melbourne.

 Best yum cha in Melbourne

-The "original" Shark Fin restaurant has been offering up authentic Chinese food to Melbourne's city-goers since the '80s.
-They do daily yum cha service in case you ever feel like a mid-week dumpling banquet.
-The har gao prawn dumplings are beautifully sweet and salty, but the real winner in our books is the Hong Kong-style ngao yuk cheong fun (steamed beef rice noodles) that are so thick and silky you can't resist slurping the soy sauce-soaked sheets.
+The 'original' Shark Fin restaurant has been offering up traditional Cantonese food to Melbourne's city-goers since the '80s.
+It does daily yum cha service that doesn't require a booking, but weekends will bring lines snaking out onto Little Bourke Street, ready to be ushered to their reserved tables.
+The har gow are beautifully sweet and bitey, but the real winner is the ngau yuk cheung fun (steamed beef rice noodles) that are so silky you can't resist slurping the sweet soy-soaked sheets.

 There are few things in life worth waiting for, but Tim Ho Wan's barbecue pork buns are worth the wait.
 These sweet-savoury, lard- and sugar-crusted buns are baked rather than steamed, and the featherweight pastry filled with a jammy barbecue pork interior makes good sense with the dusting of sweetness.
 More traditional dumplings come in the form of the arrestingly translucent casings containing a wealth of garlicky spinach and some shyly hiding shrimp meat.
 Thankfully there are no lines at THW anymore, but the one-sheet ordering system still stays.
 Sorry, there is no trolley service to satisfy your impulse eating at this dim sum house.